Nursing Advanced Placement Track LPN/LVN-BSN Overview & Admissions

-- Complete 54 semester hours of core curriculum with grades of “C” or better in areas A, D, and F*
+- Complete 54 semester hours of core curriculum to include all areas A, D, and F.

-- All applicants must achieve a score of at least 75 percent on each subject on the HESI Admission Assessment (A2) Exam in each of the following areas: Anatomy and Physiology, Grammar, Reading Comprehension, Vocabulary, General Knowledge, and Math
+- All applicants must achieve a cumulative score of at least 75 percent on the HESI Admission Assessment (A2) Exam in the following areas: Anatomy and Physiology, Grammar, Reading Comprehension, Vocabulary, General Knowledge, and Math within the last year.

-The student will have the opportunity to challenge up to four nursing courses (NURS 3101: Skills and Essentials of Nursing Practice, NURS 3107: Adult Health Nursing I, NURS 3108: Mental Health Nursing, NURS 4109: Women’s and Children’s Nursing) for a total of 25 credit hours.
-Upon acceptance into the Nursing program, the student must meet with their advisor to review challenge options.
+The LPN-BSN student will have the opportunity to challenge up to four nursing courses (NURS 3101: Skills and Essentials of Nursing Practice, NURS 3107: Adult Health Nursing I, NURS 3108: Mental Health Nursing, NURS 4109: Women’s and Children’s Nursing) for a total of 23 credit hours.
+Upon acceptance into the Nursing program, the student must meet with their program director to review challenge options.
 Students must meet all of the legal requirements for licensure.

-LPN students wishing to earn credit by proficiency examination should request a meeting with the BSN program director immediately after admission to the prelicensure program to discuss eligibility.
+LPN-BSN students wishing to earn credit by proficiency examination should request a meeting with the LPN-BSN program director immediately after admission to the prelicensure program to discuss eligibility.
 Permission to earn proficiency credit is granted on an individual basis.

 Tuition and Fees

 The School of Nursing anticipates that graduates of this program will seek the following professional state licenses: Professional Registered Nurse (RN)